top1944/duckuments/docs/atoms_70_software_devel_guide/SY-howto.md

         def on_shutdown(self):
             rospy.loginfo("[%s] Shutting down." %(self.node_name))
+ -->

 ### Constructor

-Constructor:
+In the constructor, we have:

     self.node_name = rospy.get_name()

 saves the name of the node.

-Including the name of the node in printouts makes them more informative.
+This allows to include the name of the node in printouts to make them more informative.
+For example:

-    rospy.loginfo("[%s] Initialzing." %(self.node_name))

-prints to ROS info.
+    rospy.loginfo("[%s] Initializing." % (self.node_name))

+The line:

-    self.pub_topic_a = rospy.Publisher("~topic_a",String, queue_size=1)
+    self.pub_topic_a = rospy.Publisher("~topic_a", String, queue_size=1)

 defines a publisher which publishes a `String` message to the topic `~topic_a`.
 Note that the `~` in the name of topic under the namespace of the node.
 More specifically, this will actually publishes to `talker/topic_a` instead of just `topic_a`.
 The `queue_size` is usually set to 1 on all publishers.

 See: For more details see [`rospy` overview: publisher and subscribers](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers).

+The line:

     self.sub_topic_b = rospy.Subscriber("~topic_b", String, self.cbTopic)

 defines a subscriber which expects a `String` message and subscribes to `~topic_b`.
 The message will be handled by the `self.cbTopic` callback function.
 Note that similar to the publisher, the `~` in the topic name puts the topic under the namespace of the node.
 In this case the subscriber actually subscribes to the topic `talker/topic_b`.

 It is strongly encouraged that a node always publishers and subscribes to topics under their `node_name` namespace.
 In other words, always put a `~` in front of the topic names when you defines a publisher or a subscriber.
 They can be easily remapped in a launch file.
 This makes the node more modular and minimizes the possibility of confusion and naming conflicts.
-See the launch file section for how remapping works.
+See [the launch file section][howto-launch-file] for how remapping works.

+The line

-    self.pub_timestep = self.setupParameter("~pub_timestep",1.0)
+    self.pub_timestep = self.setupParameter("~pub_timestep", 1.0)

 Sets the value of `self.pub_timestep` to the value of the parameter `~pub_timestep`.
 If the parameter doesn't exist (not set in the launch file), then set it to the default value `1.0`.
 The `setupParameter` function also writes the final value to the parameter server.
 This means that you can `rosparam list` in a terminal to check the actual values of parameters being set.

+The line:

-    self.timer = rospy.Timer(rospy.Duration.from_sec(self.pub_timestep),self.cbTimer)
+    self.timer = rospy.Timer(rospy.Duration.from_sec(self.pub_timestep), self.cbTimer)

 defines a timer that calls the `self.cbTimer` function every `self.pub_timestep` seconds.